 Loans guarantees and investments covered under Section 186 of the Companies Act 2013form part of the notes to the financial statements provided in this Annual Report.

 18. PARTICULARS OF CONTRACTS WITH RELATED PARTIES

 All contracts or arrangements or transactions entered into by the Company during thefinancial year with related parties were in the ordinary course of business and on anarm's length basis.
 During the year the Company had not entered into any contract orarrangement or transaction with related parties which could be considered material inaccordance with the policy of the Company on materiality of related party transactionsCompanies Act 2013 and Listing Regulations.
 Form AOC-2 containing the note on theaforesaid related party transactions is enclosed as Annexure C and forms part ofthis Report.

-The Policy on materiality of related party transactions and dealing with related partytransactions as approved by the Board may be accessed on the Company's website :http://www.atfoods.com/ templates /hometpl/pdf/other info/policy dealing related partytransactions.pdf The related party disclosures including detail of transaction withPromoter group form part of the financial statements provided in this Annual Report.
+The Policy on materiality of related party transactions and dealing with related partytransactions as approved by the Board may be accessed on the Company's website.:http://www.atfoods.com/ templates /hometpl/pdf/other info/policy dealing related partytransactions.pdf The related party disclosures including detail of transaction withPromoter group form part of the financial statements provided in this Annual Report.

 19. EMPLOYEE STOCK OPTION PLAN

 The Company vide special resolution in the Annual General Meeting of the Company heldon 25th July 2012 had approved "Agro Tech Employee Stock Option Plan"("Plan").
 The Plan was further modified vide special resolution in the AnnualGeneral Meeting held on 24th July 2015 to align it with the provisions of SEBI(Share Based Employee Benefits) Regulations 2014 ("SEBI Regulations") and otherapplicable provisions for the time being in force.
 The Plan is administered by Agro TechESOP Trust ("Trust") under the supervision of the Nomination and RemunerationCommittee of the Board of Directors of the Company ("Committee").
 The Plan is incompliance with the provisions of SEBI Regulations and there has been no material changein the Plan during the year.
 Further details of the Plan are available on the website ofthe Company at www.atfoods.com.

 20. CORPORATE SOCIAL RESPONSIBILITY (CSR)

 21. RISK MANAGEMENT POLICY

 The Company has formulated and adopted risk assessment and minimization framework whichhas been adopted by the Board at the Board Meeting held on 1st May 2006.
 TheCompany has framed a risk management policy and testing in accordance with the laid downpolicy is being carried out periodically.
 The Senior Management has been having regularMeetings for reassessing the risk environment and necessary steps are being taken toeffectively mitigate the identified risks.
-A Risk Management Committee also has beenconstituted with a Committee of the Directors and senior management to address issueswhich may threaten the existence of the company
+A Risk Management Committee also has beenconstituted with a Committee of the Directors and senior management to address issueswhich may threaten the existence of the company.

 22. WHISTLE BLOWER POLICY (VIGIL MECHANISM)

 The vigil mechanism under Whistle Blower Policy has been approved by the Board ofDirectors on 17th October 2014.
 This Whistle Blower Policy of the Company providesopportunities to employees to access in good faith to the Management concerns (incertain cases to the Audit Committee) in case they observe unethical or improper practices(not necessarily a violation of law) in the Company and to secure those employees fromunfair termination and unfair prejudicial employment practices.
 The policy has also beenuploaded on the website of the Company : http://www.atfoods.com/templates/ hometpl/pdf/other info/ATFL WB%20Policv %20final.pdf

 23. INFORMATION SYSTEMS

 Your Company continues to focus on the use of technology and automation to driveproductivity to work efficiently with our Customers & Suppliers while making availableto our Employees robust information to ensure best in class analysis of the business andidentification of opportunities to improve shareholder return.

 24. FINANCE AND ACCOUNTS

 24.1 Internal Controls

 The Company has a robust system of internal controls commensurate with the size andnature of its operations to ensure orderly and efficient conduct of business.
 Thesecontrols ensure safeguarding of assets prevention and detection of fraud and erroraccuracy and completeness of accounting records timely preparation of reliable financialinformation and adherence to the Company's policies procedures and statutory obligations.